Home >> Index >> About >> Internet Service in Liberty Hill/Leander, Texas

 ISDN: I finally upgraded to an ISDN line through Southwestern Bell.
 This process took 6 months and hours on the telephone either on hold or actually talking to an idiot.
 At one point I was billed for service.
 I called and said I did not yet have service.
 I was transferred to a technician who tested the line and confirmed that my ISDN service was working normally.
 I just kept repeating, "They have not run any wires to my house.
 I do not have service."
 That's how it went.
 I did finally receive service and about all I can say is that it is faster than dialup, but expensive.

-Wireless: It is now called "WISP".
+Wireless: It is now called "WDSL" or "WISP".
 This is internet service via land-based radio.
 This was a big step up with speeds initially somewhat less than DSL but much better than ISDN.
 I forget who the first provider was.
 It worked fine until he just left town with no notice and that was the end of that.
-Then we got PrismNet.
+Then we got HillCoNet and that got transferred to PrismNet.
 PrismNet was really more interested in selling business solutions, building web pages, etc. But to do that their customers needed internet access so they built a wireless network.
-To reach me, the signals come from Austin and are radioed to a tower in Pflugerville, then to Georgetown, then to Liberty Hill, then to me.
-So it's not the most reliable connection.
-A storm will often take out one of the transceivers and we have to wait for the weather to clear and someone to climb a tower and make repairs.
+To reach me, the signals came from Austin and were radioed to a tower in Pflugerville, then to Georgetown, then to Liberty Hill, then to me.
+So it wasn't the most reliable connection.
+A storm would often take out one of the transceivers and we would have to wait for the weather to clear and someone to climb a tower and make repairs.
 PrismNet got tired of it too and divorced themselves of this hardship and we were suddenly Incredinet customers.
 Initially there was slow service and continued outages.
 According to Incredinet, PrismNet had not left the system in the best of repair.
 After a couple of years Incredinet did manage to achieve a reliable high-speed system rivaling a DSL connection.
-The cost is $50/month.
+The cost was $50/month.
 In October 2010, a legal dispute arose between Incredinet and PrismNet with the result that PrismNet took over the system, uncerimoniously announcing to the customer that we could either pay them or be shut off.
 The deal was offered without field service of any kind.
 The PrismNet plan appears to have been to collect monthly customer fees for as long as the system was operable while attempting to sell off to someone else.

 Finally in November 2010, one of the Bertram customers formed a company, A-N-F Internet, and purchased the customer base from PrismNet.
-PrismNet still provided the T3 connection by radio link with towers in Pflugerville, Georgetown, Liberty Hill, and Bertram.
-In February 2011, problems developed with the Liberty Hill and Betram towers.
+PrismNet continued to provide the T3 connection by radio link with towers in Pflugerville, Georgetown, Liberty Hill, and Bertram.
+In February 2011, problems developed with the Liberty Hill and Bertram towers.
 PrismNet tried unsuccessfully to fix their system but ultimately A-N-F had to secure the rights to that portion of the system and purchase new equipment to establish dependable communications.
-PrismNet continues to provide the T3 connection to the Georgetown tower so we are dependent on PrismNet competence to maintain that segment of the connection.
+PrismNet continued to provide the T3 connection to the Georgetown tower so we were dependent on PrismNet competence to maintain that segment of the connection, which turned out to be a bad position to be in.
+Finally in 2012 A-N-F secured a fiber optic feed from Time Warner and PrismNet was out of the picture completely.
+This service was reliable for two years with occasional day-long outages due to weather damage and the wait for an opportunity for someone to climb a tower and make repairs.
+Finally in 2014 the outages became longer and the service ground to a halt in April 2014.

 This page has been visited times since October 9, 2010.